 Also, If I hadn’t said it earlier, it’s our plan to live somewhere else for at least half the year.

 Wish I had remembered to take pics BEFORE we ate the food…

 I got a chance to design the poster for Booker T when they played the Empire Theatre in San Antonio this April.
 I was able to take my dad, who loves soul and R&B to the show.
 Good times.

 Fun Machine reunited for two shows this March.
 I got the drum set back in playing condition and after lots of editing to the song list, we were playing at Hi-Tones and El Sapo in Austin during SXSW thanks to organizers Orlando Torres and Mike Thomas.

 From the band we opened for, the very talented Eros and Eschaton summed up our experience going into this

 “The first band, formerly Fun Machine (hey, we know all about cease and desists!), now AM Transistor Ghost, open the night.
 Orlando tells us how they used to be a band 16 years ago, went their separate ways, and reunited to play this show, practicing for 6 hours just that morning after their Moog came out of the shop.
 They were awesome.

 Ill fated?
 I guess.
 Shaky performances?
 Well, I hope no one knew the difference.
 Better if I hadn’t done it?
 In retrospect, probably.
 But it did one thing at least.
 I won’t be thinking to myself “it’s too back we can’t get the band back together” when I hear a drum part I’d like to play.
 What I really want is to be where I was 15 years ago.
 Time has passed and things aren’t the same.
 This is both sad and freeing.
-I’ll put my dream of rock and roll drumming down, along side comic book artist (8th grade), lawyer (junior in college) and fine artist (four years ago).
+I’ll put my dream of rock and roll drumming down, along side comic book artist (8th grade), lawyer (junior in college) and fine artist (three years ago).